 The number of coats a painter applies isn’t the only factor in determining the quality and price of the project.

-If you want a surface that’s free of unevenness from past paint jobs, tell the contractor and be prepared to pay extra.
+If you want a surface free of unevenness from past paint jobs, tell the contractor and be prepared to pay extra.

 Do I Need A Contract When Hiring A Painter?

-The professional interior painter should have insurance or else you could be on the hook if, for example, the crew drops a ladder on your neighbor’s car or a crew member gets hurt on the job.
+The professional interior painter should have insurance, or else you could be on the hook if, for example, the crew drops a ladder on your neighbor’s car or a crew member gets hurt on the job.

 What Should Be In a Painting Estimate?

 Ask for a written estimate from each professional contractor.
-Included should be a breakdown of labor, material costs, the number of coats of primer and paint, the brand and model of materials.
+Included should be a breakdown of labor, material costs, the number of coats of primer and paint, and the brand and model of materials.

 In addition, it should have a detailed description of the amount of surface preparation that will be done.
-Anything from caulking, to patching and priming.
+Anything from caulking to patching and priming.

 Should I Pay The Contractor Money Upfront?

-This will vary for each professional painter but it should include correcting any
+This will vary for each professional painter, but it should include correcting any

 excessive fading or chalking that occurs within two years after the job is done at no or little cost.